leopauly/Robotic-vision/README.md

-Robotic-vision
+Opencv-python-2
 ==============

-This repository contains all my vision based codes and programs
+This repository contains all my computer vision programs created in python using opencv library